 - Many time series models are non-stationary.
-Recall a time series is stationary if - One of our current strategies for non-stationary time series models is to - When using a regression model, the interest shifts to the residuals.
+Recall a time series is stationary if the mean and variance are constant in time and the autocorrelation only depends on the lag between two time points. - One of our current strategies for non-stationary time series models is to include a regression component for trends or seasonal cycles. - When using a regression model, the interest shifts to the residuals.
 In particular, the residuals should satisfy stationarity. - We also have seen that differencing a random walk results in a stationary series.
-A random walk can be written as and then the differenced series
+A random walk can be written as and then the differenced series just results in white noice, and hence, is stationary.